The California Supreme Court has upheld the ban on gay marriage in California.

 It was not good.

-It was not just it is now because he's been elected.
+It is now because he's been elected.

 But it wasn't.

-And yet here is this minority female Latina.
+And yet, here is this minority female Latina.

 She's Puerto Rican.